 …After the Civil War, the moral therapy approach and the asylum model of care was proving to be a failure.
 Western State and most other asylums in America were becoming warehouses for the outcasts of society, and the architecture of the buildings (while beautiful), proved to be unsafe and more of a hindrance.
 More extreme methods of treatment were taking place at WSH and other hospitals, which involved restraint, seclusion, and eventually prefrontal lobotomies, seizure induction, and sterilization.

 In 1905 a renowned physician named Dr. Joseph DeJarnette would become superintendent of WSH, and kept this position for 38 years, the longest tenure ever in the hospital’s history.
 His views strongly embraced the eugenics movement, and many patients were involuntary sterilized at Western State in an attempt to improve the genetic quality of the human population.
 The doctor also opened and operated a private sanitarium close to the state hospitals grounds called the DeJarnette Sanitarium, named in his honor.

 In 1883, the hospital was the site of unsolved murders of patients via poisoning.
-THE ASYLUM POISONINGS: DEATH, POLITICS, AND “LOW CUSSEDNESS” IN STAUNTON is a great read about how “on morning of 24 February 1883, just after receiving their regular liquid medications, seven male patients lost consciousness.
+THE ASYLUM POISONINGS: DEATH, POLITICS, AND “LOW CUSSEDNESS” IN STAUNTON provides disturbing details: “….the morning of 24 February 1883, just after receiving their regular liquid medications, seven male patients lost consciousness.
 Four died almost immediately, two died in the next three days, and one recovered.”